JingweiXu19960228/Leetcode-/#27 Remove elements.md

             return i
 ```
 The number of elements: n.
 The number of the specified elements: m
-* Remove specified elements, keep the left n-m element in place
+* Remove the specified elements, keep the remaining n-m element in place   (a
-* Return the number of elements that are not removed
+* Return the number of elements that are not removed (i.e., n-m).  (b
 ## The inefficiency of the brute force solution:
 many 'unnecessary' elements are updated in each iteration

 ## The insight for a better solution

-2. Optimized solution
+# 2. Optimized solution